ZentaChain/Zentachain/README.md

 ## Staking Dashboard

 Staking Dashboard Beta 1.0.0.
-Try out the new app for the easiest way to stake yourCHAIN, check rewards stats, and manage your wallet.
+Try out the new app for the easiest way to stake your CHAIN, check rewards stats, and manage your wallet.

 [Staking](https://staking.zentachain.io)